CW Radar using Red Pitaya and GNU Radio

 CW Doppler Software Defined Radar using GNU Radio and Red Pitaya.

-Avoid zero center frequency: IQ imbalance by the technique of moving our main transmit/receive frequency away from the center frequency of the complex baseband, to avoid interference from IQ imbalance.
+Avoid zero center frequency: IQ imbalance by the technique of moving the main transmit/receive frequency away from the center frequency of the complex baseband, to avoid interference from IQ imbalance.

 Estimate radial velocity from CW software defined radar with unmodulated CW (pure everlasting sinewave emission, delta functional in frequency domain).
 The estimation problem is accurately determining fbeat by which v is estimated.
 Of course, the return signal is highly corrupted by noise, not least of which is the phase noise of the transmitter, particularly under 100 MHz where the Doppler shift is relatively small, compared to a 2.4 GHz radar.